WHO 2007 reference

 Bands

-These labels come from the shared helper and are meant to explain how the current estimate sits inside the named reference distribution.
+These labels explain how the current estimate sits inside the named WHO 2007 reference distribution.

 Below 10th percentile